Perfectly Flaky Amish Pie Crust

 There are so many delicious kinds of pie you can make.
 And I love them all, as pie is one of my favorite desserts.
 But one of the keys to a good pie is a flaky crust.

 Amish eat lots of pies with homemade pie crust

 My mom would frequently bake pies, and they never lasted long with twelve of us in the house to devour them.

 We didn't have pie every day though like some of my cousins did.
 My Amish aunt used to bake shoofly pie every week.
 Because they served it every morning as dessert, along with their breakfast of meat, eggs, hash browns, toast, or whatever else they might have.

 Growing up on a farm, everybody was up early doing chores.
 And by 7 o'clock, we had a hearty appetite for a big breakfast.

 Three specifically unique kinds of pie are famous among the Amish in the Lancaster, Pennsylvania area.
 They are shoofly pie (click here for recipe), apple Schnitz pie (recipe here), and minced meat pie.

 If you've never tried them, you're missing out.
-Although I will admit that some of the foods we ate and loved, others would say that you'd have to acquire a taste for it.
+Although I will admit that some of the foods we ate and loved, others would say that you'd have to acquire a taste for them.

 There are several dishes that I loved growing up.
 But when I talk to my kids about it, they think it sounds very disgusting :).

 It is well known though, that most Amish ladies are good cooks.
 And there's nothing quite like the taste of a good home-cooked meal.

-Some might say that there's an art to learn, to make a good pie crust, and feel intimidated to try it.
+Some might say that there's an art to making a good pie crust, and feel intimidated to try it.
 But it's really not that difficult if you know a few tips: (Do not over-mix and use ice-cold water).
 So, get adventurous, and give it a try.
 You'll be a pro in no time.

-Using your hands or a pastry blender, mix until crumbly.
-Make a well in the center, add ice cold water and gently mix/squeeze together.
+Using a pastry blender, mix until crumbly.
+Make a well in the center, add ice-cold water, and gently mix/squeeze together.
 Do not mix more than necessary to get the crumbs all sticking together.